Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Christmas palm tree is a popular choice in many gardens

-Florida Palm Tree Identification: The identifying features of the Christmas palm are its smooth gray stem, prominent green crown shaft, and strongly arching fronds growing 5 ft.
-(1.5 m) long.
+Florida Palm Tree Identification: The Christmas palm can be identified by its smooth gray stem, prominent green crown shaft, and strongly arching fronds that can grow up to 5 ft.
+(1.5 m) in length.

 Alexandra palm (Archontophoenix alexandrae)